menu

 Also of interest is that Chester has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Chester in 2018 was $63,084, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $252,336 for a family of four.
+The per capita income in Chester in 2018 was $74,526, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $298,104 for a family of four.

 Chester is a somewhat ethnically-diverse borough.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chester residents report their race to be White, followed by Black or African-American.
-Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.69% of the borough’s residents.
-Important ancestries of people in Chester include Italian, Irish, German, Polish, and English.
+The greatest number of Chester residents report their race to be White, followed by Asian.
+Important ancestries of people in Chester include Italian, Irish, German, English, and Polish.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and Scandinavian languages.